miriam-heiman/go-todo-api/README.md

 # Go To-Do REST API

 A simple REST API built with Go to learn the language.
-This project demonstrates building a CRUD API with in-memory storage.
+This project demonstrates building a CRUD API with MongoDB database.

 ## 🚀 Features